0x48piraj/wrong8007/README.md

 **Pro tip:**

 You're not limited to just one.
 For example, your network trigger could run `scrub` for a quick device wipe, while your USB trigger calls `nwipe` for a thorough multi-pass destruction.

+## Roadmap

+This checklist outlines what's been completed so far and what still needs to be addressed.

+- [x] Functionally complete
+  - [x] Performs all core tasks reliably (e.g., all triggers work as intended)
+  - [x] Handles edge cases (e.g., timeout conditions, invalid input)

+- [x] Documented
+  - [x] **README** explains purpose, setup, usage, and caveats
+  - [x] Example commands, options, and expected behavior are clear
+  - [x] Module parameters and triggers are well-explained

+- [x] Configurable and extensible
+  - [x] Users can add or combine triggers easily
+  - [x] Clear boundaries between core logic and pluggable parts (e.g., USB/network)

+- [ ] Tested or testable
+  - [ ] Demonstrates functionality in multiple environments or under stress
+  - [ ] Includes safety mechanisms (e.g., no accidental wipes, warnings for common mistakes)

+- [ ] No obvious bugs or kernel warnings
+  - [x] Loads/unloads cleanly
+  - [x] No kernel panics
+  - [ ] `dmesg` pollution

+- [ ] Stable and versioned
+  - [ ] At least one tagged release (e.g., v1.0.0)
+  - [x] Changelog is maintained

+- [x] Logging levels or debug modes for safe testing
+- [ ] Optional dry-run modes or mock environments
+- [ ] Security hardening (e.g., restrict who can insert the module)
+- [ ] Packaging
+  - [ ] DKMS support
+  - [ ] Polished Makefile
+  - [ ] Install/uninstall scripts

 ## What's Next